-We assessed whether improved stability and catalytic activity of our stereoisomers will translate into greater efficacy in an in vivo pharmacological study.
-We administered our panel of stereoisomers and the stereomixture to transgenic mice that express human ApoB.
+We assessed whether improved stability and catalytic activity of our stereoisomers would translate into greater efficacy in an in vivo pharmacological study.
+We administered our panel of stereoisomers and the stereomixture to transgenic mice that express human APOB.
 This validated animal model was included in the preclinical package used for the regulatory approval of mipomersen in the United States.

-Mice were injected twice weekly with 10 milligrams per kilogram of our stereoisomer 2, our stereoisomer 5 or the stereomixture over a four-week period.
-ApoB protein levels in the mice's serum were measured on a weekly basis.
-This treatment protocol and study design replicates the preclinical in vivo pharmacology study for mipomersen included in the regulatory submission for mipomersen.
+We injected mice twice weekly with 10 mg/kg of stereoisomer 3, stereoisomer 5, or the stereomixture over a four-week period.
+We measured APOB protein levels in the serum weekly for six weeks.
+This treatment protocol and study design replicates the preclinical in vivo pharmacology study that was included in the regulatory submission for mipomersen.